-The PDU Session function is responsible for establishing, modifying and releasing the involved PDU sessions NG-RAN resources for user data transport once a UE context is available in the NG-RAN node.
+The PDU Session Management function is responsible for establishing, modifying and releasing the involved PDU sessions NG-RAN resources for user data transport, and the associated MBS Sessions NG-RAN resources, once a UE context is available in the NG-RAN node.

-NGAP supports transparent relaying of PDU Session related information by the AMF as described in TS 23.502 [6].
+NGAP supports transparent relaying of PDU Session and MBS Session related information by the AMF as described in TS 23.502 [6].